Dr. Mark is a veterinarian. He also trains dogs, mostly large breeds and those that suffer from aggression problems.

-A personal protection dog is one that guards an individual at all times, at home or when out on the road.
-They are not just guard dogs, but they have to be intelligent enough to know when they need to protect their owner.
+A personal protection dog is one that guards an individual at all times, at home or on the road.
+They are not just home guard dogs, so they have to be intelligent enough to know when they need to protect their owner.
 They also need to know when to stop.

-If you are interested in a breed for personal protection, consider purchasing one that has already been professionally trained.
+If you want a breed for personal protection, consider purchasing one that has already been professionally trained.
 If you start out with a puppy or a young dog that has no training, you may end up being disappointed.

 There is some controversy about which breed is the “best,” but Dobies are one of the few breeds originally selected to serve as personal protection dogs.
 They have been around since around 1890.
-Since then, the tax collector who needed a personal protection dog bred them to be intimidating, to show no fear when it came time to defend their owner, and to only attack when told to do so.
+At that time, the tax collector who needed a personal protection dog bred them to be intimidating, to show no fear when it came time to defend their owner, and to only attack when told to do so.

-Dobies are not giant.
+These dogs are not a giant dog breed.
 Most are large, and since they are muscular, they appear quite a bit larger than they are.
 They are usually about 40 kilos (about 90 pounds), black and tan, and have their ears cropped and their tails docked where it is still legal.